E11 European long distance path: Northern Gauja Forestland (123 km)

-One of the least populated and most densely forested areas on Forest trail.
+One of the least populated and most densely forested areas on Forest trail is the Northern Gauja Forestland.
 The forests are abundant in mushrooms and berries, birds and wild animals.
-Here Gauja, the longest river in Latvia, curves along inland dune ranges which are covered in scarce, transparent pine forests.
-The land is covered in white reindeer moss which enchants the forest with a bright, sun-lit hue.
-Climb to the peaks of the hills to take in the panorama in its full splendour: river bends, vast meadows and ancient, majestic oak trees.
-Here you can see the typical Latvian landscape with individual farmsteads enclosed by forests and fields.
+Here Gauja, the longest river in Latvia, curves along inland dune ranges, which are covered in scarce, transparent pine forests.
+The land is covered in white reindeer moss.
+The peaks of the hills shows its river bends, meadows, and oak trees.

 Highlights: Park of Senses on the bluffs of the Gauja River – trail in the trees and barefoot trail in Valmiera city, The bridge over the Gauja River next to Strenči, Strenči – a town with ancient rafter traditions, Seda – a town built in socialist urban style, featuring classical architecture of Stalin’s era, Cirgaļi inland dunes and a viewing tower, Castle of Zvārtava – a Neogothic castle built in 1881, Trapene larch alley, Kalamecu - Markūzu ravines – magnificent ravines with waterfalls and a cave-like niche.